handful of young women actually do the work of the

 boy at school It is more precious to me than the medals I was given for

 being in the war.
-Although not so grand it is more precious to me
+Although not so grand it is more valuable to me

 than the Victoria Cross your Grandfather Ashford's cousin Thomas won in